rstiller/crane/doc/infrastructure.md

 ```

 - ``services`` - a list of service definition which represents your entire project / application.
-    - each service got a name, a node-configuration and a provisioning-configuration
+    - each service got a name and a provisioning-configuration
-    - ``nodes`` - the number of nodes or `auto` for automatic deployment
-    - ``minNodes`` - the minimum number of nodes
-    - ``maxNodes`` - the maximum number of nodes
     - ``manifest`` - the relative path or URL to the services' provisioning-configuration
 - ``environments`` - a list of environment-labels, which contain some environment variables
     that are used when building the [docker](http://www.docker.io/) images.